slide-computer/tokens-js/packages/tokens/README.md

 import { Icrc10 } from "@slide-computer/tokens-icrc10";
 ```

-To get started with the tokens, run
+To get started with a token, run

 ```js
 // ICRC-10 is listed first, because it should be the primary way of identifying